ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 if boolean-condition then expression else other-expression
 ```

-Unlike in the conventional languages you'll be used to, `if` statements
+Unlike conventional languages, OCaml `if` statements
 are really expressions.
 In other words, they're much more like
-`boolean-condition ? expression : other-expression` in C than like the if
+`boolean-condition ? expression : other-expression` in C than like its `if`
-statements you may be used to.
+statements.

-Here's a simple example of an `if` statement:
+Here's a simple example of an `if` statement in OCaml:

 ```ocaml
 # let max a b =